KhronosGroup/glslang/README.md

 If using MSVC, after running CMake to configure, use the Configuration Manager to check the `INSTALL` project.

-If you want to enable testing via CMake set `GLSLANG_TESTS=ON` when configuring the build.

-`GLSLANG_TESTS` is off by default to streamline the packaging / Vulkan SDK process.

 ### Building (GN)